keanbayneslow/keanbayneslow.github.io/README.md

 - Readability and Maintainability: A well-organised code structure enhances code readability and makes it easier to maintain.
 When you or other developers or myself revisit the code in the future, a logical order will help them quickly understand the layout and styles, reducing the chances of introducing errors during maintenance.

 - Accessibility: The order of HTML elements can affect how screen readers and other assistive technologies interpret the content.
 Maintaining a proper order ensures that users with disabilities can access and navigate the content effectively.

+- Defining Height: In general don't define height, allow to grow with the content.
+Defining width is fine.

 ## Future Developments